- Created: Saturday, 03 October 2009 13:01

 Content from WaveTrain may be syndicated to other sites on a non-exclusive basis.
 Contact Charlie at the link above to negotiate terms.
 We encourage other sites to cite our content and link to it, as long as proper credit is given.

 At some point WaveTrain will hopefully also contain paid advertisements more meaningful than those little Google ads.
 Again, contact Charlie if you want to help support the site in this manner.

 COMMENTING on WaveTrain

 Readers are heartily encouraged to comment on what they read here.
-Charlie sincerely hopes his highly intelligent, literate readership will use WaveTrain as a forum for thoughtful, provocative, and informative discourse on the subject of sailboats and cruising under sail, as this will save him from having to do all the thinking, provoking, and discoursing himself.
+Charlie sincerely hopes his highly intelligent, literate readership will use WaveTrain as a forum for thoughtful, provocative, and informative discourse on the subject of sailboats and cruising under sail, as this saves him from having to do all the thinking, provoking, and discoursing himself.

 Readers are encouraged to comment under their own actual names, as we believe this fosters responsible discourse.
 Anonymous comments will not be deleted gratuitously, but they will be deleted if their tone and content is irresponsible and inappropriate.